danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 be always immediately possible or economically justified.

-Complementary mitigations are thus needed to soften these complications by introducing some collaboration between hosts and networks to adjust their behaviors.
+Complementary mitigations are thus needed to soften these complications by introducing some collaboration between a host and its networks to adjust their behaviors.

 For traffic sent in either direction, the network network elements